Your area Not set — showing everywhere

 Partial

-The speaker expressed frustration that the current governance board formed from the facilities committee has not sought feedback or input from the broader community.
-They argued that the vision for the community center should be driven by the residents rather than a small group of four people.
+The speaker expressed frustration that the committee has evolved from a facilities committee into a governance board without seeking community input.
+They argued that the vision for the community center is being guided by a small group rather than the 1,600 residents of Bradford.
 Key concern

-Lack of community engagement and feedback in the planning and governance of the community center.
+Lack of community engagement and feedback regarding the vision and future of the community center.

 Board response